awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-best-practices.md

 **Storage**
 + Use separate Amazon EBS volumes for the operating system versus your data\.
 Ensure that the volume with your data persists after instance termination\.
 For more information, see [Preserving Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
 + Use the instance store available for your instance to store temporary data\.
-Remember that the data stored in instance store is deleted when you stop or terminate your instance\.
+Remember that the data stored in instance store is deleted when you stop, hibernate, or terminate your instance\.
 If you use instance store for database storage, ensure that you have a cluster with a replication factor that ensures fault tolerance\.
 + Encrypt EBS volumes and snapshots\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 **Resource management**